Auto mounting a drive in Linux

 ├─nvme1n1p1 259:3 0 511M 0 part /boot

 └─nvme0n1p1 259:2 0 1.9T 0 part

 The drive I want is the one with 1.9T of storage space and I would like to use the "nvme0n1p1" partition on it.
-Remember this name, we'll need it in a second.
+We will need this ID in the next command:

-This will provide you with an output which lists all drives and partitions on your system including their id information and more.
-Find the drive with the name from the command above.
+This will provide you with an output which has all the information on your drive.
 Mine looks like this:

 /dev/nvme1n1p1: LABEL="Data" UUID="ab8bbd93-ebbf-4827-b08c-6d89efe123ef" UUID_SUB="a0133592-e3ce-4879-a41d-cd1b181753b0" BLOCK_SIZE="4096" TYPE="btrfs" PARTUUID="f0a17384-01"

 Adding the drive to fstab

 Auto mount magic will be done for us by fstab.
 Open the fstab file, replacing [your editor] with the editor of your choice.
 If you're unsure, you can use nano.

 We will now add our drive to the bottom of the fstab file in the following format:

 UUID=[uuid of your drive] [mount point] [file system type] [mount option] [dump] [pass]